Garvit1809/hack-for-creators/README.md

 - All 4 of our team members were new to Velo by Wix, so it was very difficult working on it and had to learn first before implementing anything.
 - We also hadnt used the OpenAI API before, so we were not familiar with that as well.
 We only had played woth the GPT not with the API😂
 - Using the Wix internal API's also took a lot of time, querying the database, linking and mapping the data from the database.
+- 2 of our Team Members were new to hackathons so the other two had to guide them all along but their first experience was really smooth.

 ## 🏅 Accomplishments that we're proud of